Romaingin/raytracing/README.md

 # Raytracing Software
 ### ENSTA IN104

-C++ parallelized implementation of a ratracing techinque
+C++ parallelized implementation of a ratracing software.

 ## Libraries